PostgreSQL Loop

 END$$;

-This is how to loop through a comma-separated string in PostgreSQL.
+how to loop in postgresql

 DO $$